its-tapas/KloudBuilder/README.md

 We're planning to develop a dedicated platform to make contributing and learning even easier.
 Stay tuned for updates!

 ## Join the Community
-KloudOps is more than just a learning platform; it’s a community of cloud enthusiasts helping each other grow.
+KloudBuilder is more than just a learning platform; it’s a community of cloud enthusiasts helping each other grow.
 Whether you’re here to learn or contribute, we’re excited to have you on board.

 Let’s build the future of cloud learning together!